devrungta/devrungta/README.md

 ## 👨‍💻 About Me

-Results-driven developer with experience building smooth mobile interfaces and reliable backend APIs.
-Strong foundation in **state management, concurrency, and clean architecture**, with hands-on exposure to end-to-end product development.
-Actively involved in technical clubs, hackathons, and large-scale student initiatives.
+I am a software developer with a strong focus on Flutter, Go (Gin), and React.js, building clean user interfaces and scalable backend systems.
+I enjoy working on end-to-end products, from designing responsive frontends to implementing efficient APIs and authentication services.
+I’m particularly interested in system design, backend architecture, and writing maintainable, well-structured code.

 ---